 I am interested in how physical climate impacts interact with environmental management and ecological functioning, on time scales of storms to decades.
 I have experience studying wave-driven beach erosion and recovery; the use of beach nourishment (sand replenishment) as a coastal management practice; and satellite mapping of coral reefs to inform conservation and restoration efforts.
-I am also passionate about environmental-social justice and climate change communication, and advancing equity and inclusion in science.
+I am also passionate about environmental justice and climate change communication, and advancing equity and inclusion in science.

 I am excited to be joining San Jose State University in Fall 2021 as a tenure-track Assistant Professor for the new Earth System Science major, developing connections between main campus and SJSU's Moss Landing Marine Laboratories.